 - Recording basics

-- Record a channel via the Admin panel
+- · Record a channel via the Admin panel

-- Record a channel via Epiphan Live
+- · Record a channel via Epiphan Live

-- · Record with a recorder

-- Record a recorder (using Epiphan Live)

-- Configure recording file size and type
+- · Configure recording file size and type

 - Restart recording

-- Control recording with a mouse
+- · Control recording with a mouse

 Recording control is easily performed through the Admin panel, but can also be set up for third party tools using our APIs.
 See Control with HTTP commands and Control with RS-232 / serial port for information on controlling recordings with third party tools.